ihmeuw/vivarium_research/docs/source/models/cause.rst

 	- Individuals with the condition recover from the condition and re-enter the at-risk population as susceptible (in the case of conditions with remission)

-Cumulative incidence contrasts with other measures of incidence that may have different denominators.
-For instance, incidence rate may refer to new cases of a given condition that occur in a specified timeframe (e.g. 10 cases per year) or may refer to new cases per person-time of the general population rather than the at-risk population.
-Incidence measures other than cumulative with person-time of the at-risk population as the denominator are not appropriate for incidence data sources for cause model transition probabilities.

 Because the denominator for cumulative incidence is person-time in the at-risk population, it can represent the probability of a new case of the condition occuring in an individual without the condition in a given time frame.